Potential National Hockey League expansion: Other cities

-During the 2024 All-Star weekend, commissioner Gary Bettman publicly listed six cities that had expressed interest in expansion; besides Salt Lake City, which was later awarded the Utah Mammoth franchise when the Arizona Coyotes were deactivated, and the aforementioned Atlanta and Houston, Bettman noted that groups from Cincinnati, Kansas City, and Omaha, Nebraska had reached out to the league.
+During the 2024 All-Star weekend, commissioner Gary Bettman publicly listed six cities that had expressed interest in expansion; besides Salt Lake City, which was later awarded the Utah Mammoth franchise when the Arizona Coyotes were deactivated, and the aforementioned Atlanta and Houston, Bettman noted that groups from Cincinnati, Kansas City, and Omaha had reached out to the league.
 During the June 2025 NHL Board of Governors meeting, Austin, Indianapolis, and New Orleans were also noted as having interest in expansion.
+Hartford and San Diego are also seeking expansion franchises.

 Austin has expressed interest in bringing a second NHL team to Texas.
 Austin previously hosted the minor-league Austin Ice Bats, with the Texas Stars, the American Hockey League (AHL) affiliate of the NHL's Dallas Stars, playing at the H-E-B Center at Cedar Park in nearby Cedar Park.
+In June 2026, the NHL Board of Governors reportedly began looking into placing an expansion team in Texas, with the Friedkin Group looking to possibly build a new arena in the area.
+In August 2026, Bill Daly stated that the goal was to finalize talks with the Friedkin Group and have the Board of Governors sign off on approving the Texas expansion team by the end of 2026 and the team to start play in the 2029–30 season, and later confirmed the timeline to award the expansion team in 2026 and begin play in 2029.
+On August 25, 2026, Daly stated that Austin would be the alternate market for the second Texas team.
+In September 2026, the Board of Governors stated that an update to expansion could be delivered in December and that Austin was still on the table.

 Cincinnati's professional ice hockey lineage includes the World Hockey Association's (WHA) Cincinnati Stingers, for whom future Hockey Hall of Famers Mike Gartner and Mark Messier played, as well as the AHL's Cincinnati Mighty Ducks and multiple incarnations of the now-ECHL Cincinnati Cyclones.
 Potential expansion, however, is made difficult by the need to replace the aging Heritage Bank Center with a more modern arena, as well as a lack of interested ownership.